TrajectoryGovernance & societyAI is starting to replace work, not just help with it

 Timeline

-1. February 27, 2024
+4. February 1, 2024

-5. December 2, 2025
+5. February 1, 2025

-6. April 28, 2026
+6. January 27, 2026

 Where things stand right now

 AI displacement has moved from speculation to specific, named layoffs and hiring freezes.
-Customer service, copywriting, basic legal review, and entry-level coding are the visible front lines.
+Customer service, translation, basic legal review, and entry-level coding are the visible front lines.
 The aggregate numbers are still small relative to the overall labour market, but the direction is clear and the major question is whether this stays in narrow pockets or broadens into a generational shift in how white-collar work is structured.